A special exhibition of dazzling Tudor treasures celebrating the 500th anniversary of the Field of Cloth of Gold

-Immerse yourself in Tudor history as we reunite stunning works of art, gold, weapons, manuscripts and clothing from the Field of Cloth of Gold, Henry VIII's legendary encounter with his great rival François I of France.
+This exhibition immersed visitors in Tudor history and reunited stunning works of art, gold, weapons, manuscripts and clothing from the Field of Cloth of Gold, Henry VIII's legendary encounter with his great rival François I of France.

 A Tudor spectacle

 The Field of Cloth of Gold, an 18-day meeting between Henry VIII and François I in 1520, was unparalleled in its lavish demonstration of wealth and power.

 Inside huge temporary palaces, under tents made of luxurious cloth of gold or on the specially constructed tiltyard, the two competitive kings and their courtiers jousted and wrestled, hosted great banquets and exchanged expensive gifts.
 Wine flowed from the fountains and a 'dragon' flew above the festivities.

 Top image: The Field of the Cloth of Gold c.
 1545. © Royal Collection Trust / Her Majesty Queen Elizabeth II 2019